AriaKillebrewBruehl/cs393_ext2/Readme.md

 `mkdir` was much more difficult than expected.
 When we initially approached this problem we figured the steps for creating a new directory would be straight forward:

-1. make a new `DirectoryEntry` object with the correct `name` and `entry_size`
+1. find the location in memory where this `DirectoryEntry` will be inserted
-2. find the location in memory where this `DirectoryEntry` will be inserted
+2. make a new `DirectoryEntry` object with the correct `name` and `entry_size`
 3. insert it

 All three of these steps proved quite difficult to complete.

-To complete step `2` we knew we needed to find the end of the `DirectoryEntry`s for our current inode.
+To complete step `1` we knew we needed to find the end of the `DirectoryEntry`s for our current inode.
 We thought this could be done using the `size_low` and `size_high` attributes of the `Inode` object and casting the bytes of the direct block pointers as `DirectoryEntry`s until we reached the last one.
 This was not a viable approach since a `DirectoryEntry` can span multiple blocks with the last entry being padded to fill the whole block:

 ```
 direct block 0: